joebywan/joebywan.github.io/_posts/2022-9-22-Predicting-Aurora-Serverless-v2-costs.md

 In the sheet, it should be self explanatory, set your current instance size & specs, then you're good to import the data.
 It'll even give you shiny charts you can show off to your family!

-Feel free to hit me up on LinkedIn if you've got any questions, I post these on there aswell.
+Feel free to hit me up on [the LinkedIn Article](https://www.linkedin.com/pulse/comparing-costs-between-rds-aurora-serverless-v2-joseph-howe) if you've got any questions, I post these on there aswell.

 ![AWS]({{ site.baseurl }}/images/auroraserverlessv2.jpg)